 Charitable Gifts.
 Timing is especially important when considering a charitable gift.
 A gift of cash or appreciated stock may be completed quickly right up to year-end.
 A gift of real estate usually takes more time to complete properly but is well worth considering because of the tremendous tax benefits.
-Click to learn more about maximizing both your giving and tax benefits in light of the new tax laws.
+Click to learn more about maximizing both your giving and tax benefits.

 Donor Advised Fund.
 A personal giving fund which you can fund with cash, securities, real estate, etc., for distribution to your church, ministries and other charities over time.
 You will receive an immediate tax deduction in the year funding is completed.
 If funded with cash or appreciated assets, you may avoid capital gains and thereby increase the giving capacity of the assets given.

-If you would like assistance implementing some of these ideas or developing a year-end giving strategy specific to your situation, click here to contact us or call 866.945.6350.
+If you would like assistance implementing some of these ideas or developing a year-end giving strategy specific to your situation, contact us at 866.621.1787.